rubensworks/article-privacy-decentralized/content/related-work.md

 Query engines could then make use of such summaries as an index structure to identify which sources are relevant for specific queries, which reduces the range of sources that the engines need to request.

+In the context of this work, we will tackle the federation over many Solid data pods.
+We extend the data summary approach by introducing a privacy-preserving aggregation approach.